dotrungkien/clarity-composable-token/test/testcase.md

   - not success because max child depth is 2, current relation is #3 -> #2 -> #1

+- attach token #5 to token #2

+  - not success because token #2 has max child

 - detach token #1 from token #2

   ![5](imgs/5.png)